The end of your second trimester

 "Because your baby’s brain develops so rapidly in your third trimester, making sure they get enough DHA is particularly important."

-DHA continues to support your baby’s brain development after birth when it’s passed on through your breastmilk.
+DHA continues to support your baby’s brain development after birth when it’s passed on through your breast milk5.

-Experts have recently reviewed the evidence relating to LCPs in pregnancy and found that mums who took extra DHA during pregnancy reduced their risk of preterm delivery and increased the birthweight of their babies4,5.
+Experts have reviewed the evidence relating to LCPs in pregnancy and found that mums who took extra DHA in the latter half of pregnancy reduced their risk of preterm delivery and increased the birthweight of their babies6,7.

 Good fat facts